-This option provides 4 casters and all required hardware to mount it to the Power Feed 10.
-This option is compatible with the K1557-1 Swivel Mount.
+This option provides 4 casters and all required hardware to mount it to the Power Feed Wire Feeder.

 K1574-1 SECURITY DOOR (LARGE)

 K1574-1 Security Door Installation into the Control Box Cabinet

 - 1. Turn off power. - 2.
 Unlatch and swing open the small door.
 Remove the two screws from the horizontal hinge rod.
 Save the screws. - 3.
 While holding the door so it doesn't fall, Slide the rod out sideways releasing the door. - 4.
 Position the new door between the panel holes and re-install the rod so the screw holes can be accessed. - 5.
 Replace the two screws and tighten. - 6.
 Swing the door into the up position.
 A lock may be installed through the side holes for security purposes.